headcrab-junkyard/OGS/README.md

 Any help is appreciated (especially from coders and documentation/wiki writers).
 Please read the [Contributing Guidelines](CONTRIBUTING.md) before providing any changes and for additional information

+## Credits

+OGS engine is using original WinQuake codebase as a base and some of the QuakeWorld, Quake 2 and Quake 3 code pieces applied above it.
+It also integrates various parts from other Quake engine forks developed by other people throughout the time.
+Thanks to everyone which work became part of the engine.
+For the full list see the [Credits](CREDITS.md) file.

 ## Screenshots

 ![Menu Test](docs/ogs-menu-test3.png)